Kitura/KituraKit/README.md

 KituraKit allows developers to use Swift 4's Codable protocol in their front and back end applications and use the same code on the front and backend.

 It also provides a Create, Read, Update and Delete (CRUD) API to make calls to servers easy and as swift-y as possible.

+### Usage

+To try out the sample iOS project for yourself, making use of KituraKit, [click here](https://github.com/IBM-Swift/iOSSampleKituraKit).

+For more information on how to use KituraKit in your own iOS project, [click here](https://github.com/IBM-Swift/iOSSampleKituraKit/blob/master/KituraiOS/KituraKit/README.md).